erri120/lotus/README.md

 Open the Properties window (right click the game in your Library->Properties), navigate to the _General_ tab and un-tick the _Enable the Steam Overlay while in-game_ checkbox.

-#### Change Steams Update Behavior
+##### Change Steams Update Behavior

 SSE is still being updated by Bethesda (they only add Creation Club content).
 Whenever the game updates, the entire modding community goes silent for the next one or two weeks because some mods need to be updated to the latest game runtime version.

 To ensure that Steam does not automatically updates the game for you, head over to the Properties window, navigate to the _Updates_ tab and change _Automatic updates_ to _Only update this game when I launch it_.
 You should also disable the Steam Cloud while you're at it.

+##### Set the Game language to English

+Wabbajack will check your game files and make sure that we have the same version.
+This also means that any other language than English will fail the installation.

+Open the Steam Properties window, navigate to the _Language_ tab and select _English_ from the dropdown menu.

 #### Clean Skyrim

 I highly recommend uninstalling the game through Steam, deleting the game folder and reinstalling it.
 You should also clean up the `Skyrim Special Edition` folder in `Documents/My Games/`.
 You can also use [Skyrim Shredder](https://www.nexusmods.com/skyrimspecialedition/mods/30133) br trawz that will clean your installation.

-#### Set the Game language to English

-Wabbajack will check your game files and make sure that we have the same version.
-This also means that any other language than English will fail the installation.

-Open the Steam Properties window, navigate to the _Language_ tab and select _English_ from the dropdown menu.

 #### Start Skyrim